 This part of the documentation is aimed at maintainers, and shows how to create a release.

-create release branch¶
+Create release branch¶

 # make sure you're in develop branch git checkout develop # create new branch git checkout -b new_release

-freqtrade/__init__.pyand add the desired version (for example
+freqtrade/__init__.pyand add the version matching the current date (for example

 - Commit this part